 Euphoria is a false, fleeting sense of well-being, which makes us feel high but masks the craving and sickness of addiction.
 Ironically, addiction enlivens us with euphoria, while it deadens us with craving and sickness.
 So addiction is a bad bargain with imaginary gains and real losses.

-Put poetically, addiction is a poison pill that makes us ill, with sinister sequelae that go right to our belly, turn our mind to jelly, and make us silly willy-nilly.
+Linking addiction with affliction, and craving with raving, addiction is a poison pill that makes us ill, with sinister sequelae that go right to our belly, turn our mind to jelly, and make us silly willy-nilly.